roidfree/ana_eeg_sticker/firmware/README.md

+# Description of code
+- src folder in each folder contains main.c, this is the code being carried out.
+It may also contain ads1299.c and ads1299.h which both are descriptions of the ads1299 driver and its functions.
+- .overlay files, describe the physical pin assignments for gpios on the IC.
+- .yaml files, describe the functions of driver in a human readable context.
+- prj.conf describes the configuration for each project enabling different functions
+- build folder contains the compiled build, do not touch anything in these folders
 # Log of firmware code
 - spi_loopback - test for spi gpios working ✅
 - random_data_ble_setup - test for bluetooth setup with simulated eeg values ✅